 Fish curry is often considered to be comfort food.
 In Manipur, this couldn’t be more appropriate.
 Fish is used in most of their preparations.
 Nga-thongba is a dish included in most non-vegetarian meals, especially by the Meitei community.
 The fish is cut into bite-size pieces and crushed to a certain degree.
 It is often flavoured with crushed pepper and other spices, to give it an added taste.

-Merely reading about the food of Manipur is not enough!
+Merely reading about Manipur food is not enough!
 Their cuisine deserves to be tasted.
 Besides, it’s also super healthy, so you won’t have to worry about binge eating while you’re on your holiday, either.
 So, when you head off to revel in the natural beauty of the North East, make sure you visit Manipur and indulge in their delicacies.